 Adolescents often experience a high amount of stress as a result of their environment.
 Homework and peer pressure are just two of the factors that cause stress among children.
 As a means to help manage youth stress, medical professionals and school faculty have promoted exercise, particularly interscholastic sports to adolescents.
 The problem is, participation in sports is not necessarily a cure-all.
-In fact, athletics can be highly stressful to adolescents if they approach it the wrong way.
+In fact, athletics can be highly stressful for adolescents if they approach it the wrong way.
 Sports can be both beneficial and disadvantageous.

-To learn more, checkout the infographic below created by Ohio University’s degree program.
+To learn more, check out the infographic below created by Ohio University’s degree program.

 What Statistics Show

 Teens are exposed to a wide range of stressful situations.
 About 27 percent of teens reported having experienced tremendous stress during their school year.
 In the Stress in America survey that came out in 2014, 30 percent of teens said that they felt sad or depressed as a result of stress, while 31 percent felt overwhelmed.
 About 36 percent of adolescents also reported that they felt tired and 23 percent of participants said they skipped or missed meals due to stress.
 Of the children who skipped their meals, 39 percent noted that they did so at least once a week.

 Of those who participated in the poll, 31 percent said that their experience of stress had risen over the past year, while 34 percent believe that it will increase further within the next 12 months.
 An NPR poll that surveyed parents showed that 40 percent of the participants reported that their adolescent child had experienced tremendous stress during their school year.
 The parents reported that the main cause was academics.
 About 24 percent of parents surveyed reported that homework was the primary cause of stress in their children.
 Half of the students who participated in the poll supported this, noting that they often spent a minimum of three hours every night to do homework.